PDZ1 Domain inhibitor peptide

 Citations are publications that use Tocris products.

 Currently there are no citations for PDZ1 Domain inhibitor peptide.
 Do you know of a great paper that uses PDZ1 Domain inhibitor peptide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PDZ1 Domain inhibitor peptide